kas-gui/kas/ROADMAP.md

 The browser should probably be integrated via a child window (see Winit's `WindowBuilder::with_parent_window`, which is not yet supported everywhere).

+### Improved layout support

+The current layout system has some issues with margins and alignment; in particular margins should be optional and internal alignment is sometimes necessary.

 External dependencies
 ----------------------